Tyrol: Road transport

 Highways in Tyrol are the Brenner motorway and the Inntal motorway.
 The Brenner motorway runs from Innsbruck (in Austria A13) to Modena (in Italy A22).
 Together with the Inntal motorway from Innsbruck to Kufstein is the part of the European route E45.
 The dual carriageway from Merano to Bolzano (MeBo) ends in Bolzano South in the Brenner motorway.
-Important road section in Trentino, next to the Brenner motorway, is the SS 47 (Strada Statale 47), which connects via Sugana Valley Trento with Padova.
+Important road section in Trentino, next to the Brenner motorway, is the SS 47 (Strada Statale 47), which connects via Sugana Valley Trento with Padua.
 A large part of this route is dual-lane and flows into the Brenner state road (SS 12).

 Due to the Alps, there are many mountain passes that connect valleys.
 The most important pass roads for transit trade are the Reschen Pass and Brenner Pass.
 Popular pass roads include the Stelvio Pass, Arlberg Pass, Karer Pass, Mendel Pass and the Gardena Pass.
 The Provinces of Trento and Bolzano have been responsible for the preservation and management of the state roads in their provinces since 1998.